jihunhan12/jihunhan12.github.io/_pages/contact.md

 Please include a brief introduction, your academic background, and your research interests.
 In addition, please attach the following materials:

 - CV or resume
-- A 1–2 page statement of research interests, including the research topics you would like to explore and how they relate to our lab’s research
+- 1–2 page statement of research interests, including the research topics you would like to explore and how they relate to CUVIC Lab’s research

 Please contact Prof. Jihun Han at [jihun.han@kaist.ac.kr](mailto:jihun.han@kaist.ac.kr) using the following email subject line: